bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 does it mean online?

-The basic principles are the same; security means defense against unwanted - and usually criminal - intrusion to your stuff.
+The basic principles are the same; security means defense against unwanted - and usually criminal - intrusion.
 In the physical world, that would mean access to your house or apartment (or pockets), to steal your cash, jewelry, credit cards, or vintage *My Little Pony* collection.
 On the internet, it would mean access to your various online accounts,